ajstrand/ajstrand/README.md

 I'm Interested in:
 - javascript,
 - web acessibility
-- languages that compile to javascript
 - swift,
 - rust.

-currently: redesigning my personal site
+currently: redesigning my personal site, trying to blog more/share what I've learned.

 <!--
 **ajstrand/ajstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.